fredolei/fredolei.github.io/_pages/transcriptions.md

 description:
 nav: true
 nav_order: 2
-display_categories: [椎名 林檎 (Sheena Ringo), 東京事変 (Tokyo Jihen), Other, fun]
+display_categories: [椎名 林檎 (Sheena Ringo) - Albums, 椎名 林檎 (Sheena Ringo) - Singles, 椎名 林檎 (Sheena Ringo) - Other, 東京事変 (Tokyo Jihen), Other, fun]
 horizontal: false
 ---
-storing all of my guitar pro tabs here. when it is done all of them should be available with full pdfs, part-wise pdfs, and videos. i focus mainly on Sheena Ringo tabs and tabs for her backing band Tokyo Jihen as high quality tabs for their works are very hard to find, and their arrangements are decently complex. all of my tabs are free to use and always will be, so long as you refer back to this page and don't try to sell these tabs to people for money/to solicit donations/any other kind of personal gain (which should be common sense).
+since ultimate guitar has paywalled the ability to print and download tabs, i'll be storing all of my guitar pro tabs here. when it is done all of them should be available with full pdfs, part-wise pdfs, and associated videos. i focus mainly on tabs for Sheena Ringo and her backing band Tokyo Jihen as high quality tabs for their works are very hard to find, and their arrangements are decently complex. all of my tabs are free to use and always will be, but please give credit since it is a pretty big time commitment :)

+categories are organized by release (either single, album, or set) below, in chronological order. click on each box to access the songlist.

 <!-- pages/projects.md -->
 <div class="projects">